-In the Confined Aquifer, low levels of underground water salinity under the Hundred of Peake (1,500-3,000mg/L TDS) makes it suitable for stock, domestic and irrigation use.
+In the confined aquifer, low levels of underground water salinity under the Hundred of Peake (1,500- 3,000mg/L TDS) makes it suitable for stock, domestic and irrigation use.
 Salinity increases in concentration towards the west, and is greater than 7,000 mg/L TDS at the western boundary of the Peake, Roby and Sherlock PWA (Figure 5).

-1.3 | Nature and volume of underground water extraction
+1.6 Nature and volume of underground water extraction

 Underground water extraction in the Peake, Roby and Sherlock PWA has historically been limited to minor extraction for stock, domestic and town water supply purposes.
-However, since 2004, underground water development has expanded for the irrigation of agricultural and horticultural products, which include cereal, hay, pasture, olives and, recently, pistachios.
+Since 2004, underground water development has expanded to enable irrigation of agricultural and horticultural products, including cereal, hay, pasture, olives and pistachios.
 The total metered underground water extraction in the Peake, Roby and Sherlock PWA for the 2008/09 water use year was approximately 1,975.4 megalitres (ML).
 Stock and domestic use is not metered.
 A summary of metered extraction is shown in Table 1.